AvaloniaUI/avalonia-docs/docs/guides/styles-and-resources/how-to-use-included-styles.md

 <img src="/img/gitbook-import/assets/image (1) (4) (2).png" alt=""/>

 To use the styles defined in a separate file, you must reference it using a `StyleInclude` element.
 The source attribute defines the location of the styles file.
-You can choose the level at which to add this element.&#x20;
+You can choose the level at which to add this element.

 For example, to use styles defined in a file `AppStyles.axaml` (saved in the folder `/Styles`), you could write a a `StyleInclude` element in the window like this: